CanonicalLtd/maas-docs/src/en/manage-cli-common.md

 ## Enable DHCP

-To enable DHCP on a fabric:
+To enable DHCP on a VLAN choose an 'untagged' one on a fabric:

 ```bash
 maas $PROFILE vlan update $FABRIC_ID untagged dhcp_on=True \
 	primary_rack=$PRIMARY_RACK_CONTROLLER
 ```

-To enable DHCP HA on a fabric:
+To enable DHCP HA you will need both a primary and a secondary controller:

 ```bash
 maas $PROFILE vlan update $FABRIC_ID untagged dhcp_on=True \